 Getting the right lighting is an incredibly important – but often overlooked – aspect of improving your home.
 It can add warmth and ambience, is quick and easy to update, and it doesn’t have to break the bank.

-3. Layer up your rugs
+3. Layer your rugs

 Whether you have red wine stains or grubby paw prints to hide, or you just want to give your living area an edgy new look, layering up some rugs is a quick and easy way to give your room texture and cosiness.
-Plus, it works just as well on carpet as it does on hard floors.
+Plus, it works just as well on carpets as it does on hard floors.

 If you prefer a bohemian look, you can go all out with contrasting textures, colours, and prints, or you can keep it classic and stick to simple colours and neutral rugs.

 4. Consider your curtains (or blinds)

-Whether you want your window coverings to be purely functional or mainly decorative – or maybe a bit of both – there’s something out there for everyone.
+Whether you want your window coverings to be purely functional or mainly decorative (or maybe a bit of both) there’s something out there for everyone.

 5. Paint your walls

-If you’re hesitant about painting an entire room or living area, you could always paint a single wall or alcove as a feature wall for a pretty pop of colour.
-Plus, you’ll save a few pennies this way too.
+If you’re hesitant about painting an entire room, you could always paint a single wall or alcove as a feature wall for a pretty pop of colour.
+You’ll save a few pennies this way too.

 6. Liven up your sofa

 If you don’t want to splurge on a new sofa, you can easily liven up your couch by adding some new cushions or throws.
-Cushions have got to be the most versatile of all the soft furnishings.
-There are so many different colours, shapes, sizes and textures, and mixing them up can create a fun, artistic effect.
+Cushions have got to be the most versatile of all soft furnishings.
+There are so many different colours, shapes, sizes, and textures, and mixing them up can create a fun, artistic effect.

-Bright throws are also an easy way to add cosiness, colour, and texture to an old and tired sofa.
+Bright throws are another easy way to add cosiness, colour, and texture to an old, tired sofa.
 Simply draping a pretty throw over an armchair or sofa can help give a brand new look to your living area.
-There are plenty of lovely low cost throws available at IKEA.
+There are plenty of lovely, low cost throws available at IKEA.

 7. Buy a big mirror

 If you don’t already have a large mirror in your living area, you might want to consider getting one.
-Mirrors reflect light and make the whole place look bigger and brighter – plus, they also look great on the wall too.
+Mirrors reflect light and make the whole space appear bigger and brighter – and they look great on the wall too.

-Have a browse of some IKEA mirrors here, or, if you prefer more antique furnishings, you can pop along to your local second-hand shop and see what they have.
-Have a watch of the video below if you want to see the big difference a feature mirror can make to a living space.
+Browse some IKEA mirrors here, or if you prefer more antique furnishings, you can pop along to your local second-hand shop and see what’s on offer.

 8. Paint the floor

-If you want to make your living area seem brighter you can paint your floorboards white, which is a great way of giving the illusion of light and space.
-Or, if you’re feeling more adventurous, black painted floorboards are very on trend right now.
+If you want to make your living area seem brighter, you can paint your floorboards white, which is a great way of giving the illusion of light and space.
+Or, if you’re feeling more adventurous, black-painted floorboards are very on-trend right now.

 9. Hang some statement wallpaper

-If you’d like to make a statement with your wallpaper but aren’t 100% convinced, you can even get some peel and stick wallpaper – so if you change your mind, you can just peel it off.
-To get inspired, why not have a look at some of these peel and stick wallpaper designs?
+If you’d like to make a statement with your wallpaper but aren’t 100% sure what style would work best, you can even buy some peel-and-stick wallpaper – so if you change your mind, you can just peel it off.
+For inspiration, why not have a look at WallsNeedLove’s list of peel-and-stick wallpaper designs?

 10. Get creative with art

 There are so many different ways to inject some creativity into your living area.
-For example, you could hang lots of stylish black and white photos on one wall, prop up oversized wall art against the wall, or choose a large, eye-catching painting to hang as your room’s main feature.
+For example, you could hang stylish black and white photos on one wall, prop up oversized wall art against another – or choose a large, eye-catching painting to hang as your room’s main feature.

-Many of us like to keep a close eye on our budgets, so it’s great to see what a difference you can make with a few well placed plants, or a mirror in the right place.
+Many of us like to keep a close eye on our budgets, so it’s great to see what a difference you can make with a few well-placed plants or a mirror in the right place.
 Plus, as the place we relax, entertain, and call home, there’s really nowhere better to get creative.